-Hawaii has initiated an unprecedented lockdown, leaving usually bustling streets, business districts and Waikiki’s famed beaches hauntingly desolate like never before.
+Hawaii has initiated an unprecedented lockdown, leaving usually bustling streets, business districts, and Waikiki’s famed beaches hauntingly desolate like never before.

 Confirmed cases of COVID-19 in Hawaii have surged to more than 100 in just the past few weeks, with many more cases expected in the coming weeks and months.
-This has prompted government leaders to essentially shut down the Aloha State to tourists and order stay-at-home restrictions for residents in hopes of preventing further spread of the highly contagious coronavirus.
+This has prompted government leaders to essentially shut down the Aloha State to tourists and order stay-at-home restrictions for residents in hopes of preventing the further spread of the highly contagious coronavirus.

-While real estate transactions are continuing and closing in Hawaii, the global pandemic is impacting the local housing market, and the home buying and selling process as we know it.
+While real estate transactions are continuing and closing in Hawaii, the global pandemic is impacting the local housing market and the home buying and selling process as we know it.

 For one, traditional open houses on Oahu have been suspended.

 Sunday there will be no open houses to attend for the first time in recent memory.
 With health and safety as its primary concern, the Honolulu Board of Realtors instructed its membership that “in-person open houses must stop immediately.”
 Further, the board’s HiCentral site has suspended all open house information through May 1.

 Many listing agents are going “virtual,” with video or virtual tours of their listings.
 In-person private showings are still being conducted by appointment only while using social distancing and other safety precautions such as providing hand sanitizer to visitors and wiping down surfaces.